WilsonCN14/Clock-API/README.md

 # Clock-API
-Clock API in python flask that allows user to check the current time in timezone of their choosing or check what time it will be later.

 Purpose: Gives client the current time in various formats and the time at certain time in the future (ex: 4 hours from now).
 User can specify the timezone.

 Optional arguments supplied by client: